IcaliaLabs/Presentr/README.md

 <img src="http://danielozano.com/PresentrScreenshots/CustomPresentationType.png" width="250">

+## AlertViewController

-## Presentr also comes with a cool AlertViewController baked in if you want something different from Apple's.
+Presentr also comes with a cool AlertViewController baked in if you want something different from Apple's.
 The API is very similar to Apple's alert controller.

 ```swift